nimisha1921/weather-app/README.md

 # Weather App
-A application which fetch current weather of the city.
-Its created using #ReactJs as frontend library and NodeJs/Express as backend.
+An application that fetches the current weather of the city.
+It's created using #ReactJs as frontend library and NodeJs/Express as backend.

 # Pre-Requisite
 1. Node > 12.16.1 [Download Node | https://nodejs.org/en/]